 - 5.10.
-Income from donations or grants is recognised when the criteria in paragraphs 5.2 and 5.8 are met.
-The use of the recognition of income from government grants is not permitted by this SORP.
-This SORP requires that charities apply the reformance model for the recognition of income from all grants. - 5.11.
+Income from donations or grants is recognised when there is evidence of entitlement to the gift, receipt is probable and its amount can be measured reliablythe criteria in paragraphs 5.2 and 5.8 are met.
+The use of the faccrual model' option (section 24 of FRS 102) for the recognition of income from government grants is not permitted by this SORP.
+This SORP requires that charities apply the 'performance model' for the recognition of income from all grants. - 5.11.
 Using the performance model, a grant that imposes specified future performance-related conditions on the recipient is recognised in income only when the performance-related conditions are satisfied; grant income cannot be accrued over time.
 Grants received before the performance-related conditions are satisfied are recognised as a liability.
 A grant that does not impose specified future performance-related conditions on the recipient is recognised in income when the grant proceeds are received or receivable.

-See paragraphs 5.17 5.19. - 5.12.
-In the case of a grant that does not have terms or conditions attached, the charity is likely to be able to recognise income when the formal offer of funding is communicated in writing to the charity.
-The written offer of funding gives evidence to support the reliable measurement of income, the probable inflow of benefits to the charity and the charity's entitlement to the income. - 5.13.
+See paragraphs 5.17 5.19.

+5.11.5.12.
+In the case of a grant that does not have terms or conditions attached, the charity is likely to be able to recognise income evidence of entitlement will usually exist when the formal Commented [ED3]: Note that the FRED has not introduced the option to use the accrual model for nongovernment grants in Section 34.
+Only the performance model is permitted by Section 34 (see para B34.1 on p.269)

+Commented [ED4]: Suggestion that this be updated to a specific paragraph reference when FRS 102 is finalised offer of funding is communicated in writing to the charity.
+The written offer of funding gives evidence to support the reliable measurement of income, the probable inflow of benefits to the charity and the charity's entitlement to the income.
+However some grants will contain terms or conditions that must be met before the charity has entitlement to the resources.

+5.12.5.13.
 In the case of a donation, entitlement usually arises immediately on its receipt.
-However, some donations may include terms or conditions which must be met before the charity is entitled to the resources.
+However, some gifts-donations may include terms or conditions which must be met before the charity is entitled to the resources.